How to Use Your iPhone for Free Abroad

 Today we go everywhere with our phones and traveling without them is not an option.
 However, data roaming fees, excessive charges for texts and calls can lead to many people turning off their phone and leaving in in the room.
 Luckily there are ways to use your iPhone abroad for free.
 This requires no jailbreaking or unlocking iPhones.
 The key is to be flexible and to realize you may not always have access to texting, calling, and the internet at all times when traveling but you can get them all for free.

 There are many apps out there that let you text for free but the iPhone allows you to send unlimited texts over wifi for free using iMessage. iMessage is built right in to the messages app so there is nothing you need to do to activate this feature.
 There are some limitations to this.
 These will only be free over wifi and only to other people with iMessage.
-This means you must be texting someone who uses an iPhone with iMessage. iMessage is part of any iPhone with iOS 5 or 6 so most people will already have it.
+This means you must be texting someone who uses an iPhone with iMessage. iMessage is part of any iPhone with iOS 5, 6, and 7 so most people will already have it.
 For myself, this is easy because over half the people I text have iPhones.
 And free WiFi is easy to find in most cities.
 You may not be able to text at any given moment but at most restaurants or cafes you will be able to connect.
 You don’t even have to go inside and buy a drink, just stand on the sidewalk and connect.
 Locked WiFi?
 Just ask if you are a customer.
 I always do and the server is happy to provide it to me.

 Back to iMessage.
 Be sure to always turn off your data when using your iPhone overseas to be sure you don’t get billed for any unwanted charges.
 Another great thing about iMessage is you can use it with the iPod touch and iPad as well.